cvdabbeele/cloudOneOnAWS/README.md

 - **one "free" VPC "slot"**
    By default, there is a soft limit of 5 VPCs per region.
 This script must be able to create 1 VPC
 - **one "free" Elastic IP "slot"**
    By default, there is a soft limit of 5 Elastic IPs per region.
 This script must be able to create 1 Elastic IP
+- **one "free" Internet Gateway "slot"**
+   By default, there is a soft limit of 5 Internet Gateways per region.
+This script must be able to create 1 Internet Gateway

 The Cloud Formation Template to build the EKS cluster will crash if those resources cannot be created